Hamidhasan/ghc/type-app-docs/ResearchJournal.md

 when using it with code, the '&' will become a reserved character, although the syntax is still subject to change).
 I should also look at the GHC test suite and assemble some of my own test cases, to see what should and should not fail.

+#### Wednesday, June 12

+Between today and yesterday, the build configuration on my virtual machine got corrupted, and it was randomly compiling certain modules incorrectly.
+Redownloading and remaking from scratch did not seem to work, so I had to do the unthinkable: build it on Windows.
+This took a large portion of time but I was able to actually get almost the entire working environment set up on Windows - and it's not that bad!
+The added speed and ability to use all four cores while running make or the testsuite also helps.

+Before rebuilding on Windows, however, I ran the entire testsuite on the virtual machine - on both branch master and type-app.
+Both reported the exact same test results, so it seems that my initial changes to the parser and lexer are not breaking anything in the build process (though the feature remains incomplete in the typechecker).
+As of right now, however, I believe that the addition restricts the use of the '&' character (usually it is up for grabs as an infix function definition).

+I have begun to write some very small test cases, as well as reading up on how the typechecker works in order to figure out how to implement explicit type application.
+There are a lot of subtleties to consider, so this part will most likely be the most difficult part of the project.